void

 synek.png

-If the author hadn't died before he could finish the fourth of the planned six volumes, we can assume that Švejk, like his creator, would have let himself get captured by the Russians, served in the Legions, worked for the Bolsheviks and eventually ended up in Siberia.
-Hašek's detailed plan for his good soldier we will never know, but it can be taken for granted that he planned to cover the time in Russia, including the Civil War.
-To what extent the satire would have been directed against the Legions and the Bolsheviks we can only guess, but to judge from what Hašek actually wrote in Russia (and after his return) they would not have been spared.
-That said, the calibre would probably not be as heavy as that directed against Austria-Hungary in the first four parts of the novel.
+Had Hašek not died before he could finish the fourth of the planned six volumes, we may assume that Švejk, like his creator, would have let himself be captured by the Russians, served in the Legions, worked for the Bolsheviks, and eventually ended up in Siberia.
+We will never know Hašek's detailed plan for his good soldier, but it seems likely that he intended to cover the years in Russia, including the Russian Civil War.
+To what extent the satire would have targeted the Legions and the Bolsheviks we can only guess, but judging from what Hašek actually wrote in Russia and after his return to Bohemia, they would not have been spared.
+That said, the criticism would probably not have been as severe as that directed against the Austro-Hungarian Empire in the first four parts of the novel.
 The Bugulma stories that appeared in early 1921 indicate a more conciliatory tone.
-Certain aspects of the Russian revolution are ridiculed, but the author does not show the hostility we know from The Good Soldier Švejk.
-Hašek didn't like to be asked what he had done in Russia and when the theme was brought up retorted that those who wanted to know better wait for the novel.
+Certain aspects of the Russian Revolution are ridiculed, but the author does not show the venom found elsewhere in The Good Soldier Švejk.
+Hašek did not like being asked what he had done in Russia, and when the subject came up, he retorted that anyone who wanted to know would have to wait for the novel.
 Unfortunately, he never got to that part...

 The return that never happened

-For sure Jaroslav Hašek would have let Švejk return unhurt, let him drink his Velké Popovice pivo at U kalicha šest hodin večer, this time with Sappeur Vodička, without the instruments of foreign oppression in the guise of detective Bretschneider poisoning the air with their lingering odour.
-What he was to experience from mid-July 1915 until his return to Prague in 1920 we may well speculate on, but the author would surely have continued to roughly align the itinerary of his literary hero to his own journey across the Eurasian continent.
-It may also be that Hašek would have let Švejk experience the same rejection and hostility that he as a "Bolshevik" and "traitor" lived through when he returned to the now independent Czechoslovakia in December 1920.
+Undoubtedly, Hašek would have let Švejk return to Prague unhurt.
+He would have let him drink his Velké Popovice beer at U kalicha at six o'clock in the evening, this time with Sappeur Vodička.
+Bretschneider—the instrument of oppression—would be gone, along with the lingering odour that poisoned the air.
+We may well speculate on what Švejk was to experience from mid-July 1915 until his return to Prague in 1920.
+Still, Hašek would surely have continued to roughly align his hero's itinerary with his own journey across the Eurasian continent.
+Hašek might also have let Švejk experience the same rejection and hostility that he, branded a "Bolshevik" and a "traitor", endured when he returned to independent Czechoslovakia in December 1920.

-The motive for creating this website back in 2009 was, despite the novel's and the author's global fame, the lack of internet resources on Švejk and Hašek in any of the nordic languages.
-I started off in Norwegian only but soon realised that an English translation of the pages would reach a much wider public, so the English version has long been in place.
-Apart from presenting the author and the novel, existing information is presented in a (hopefully) novel way, and some hitherto unknown information has been added.
-The novel is replete with references to places, people and institutions - probably around 2,000.
-The gallery of people and places is so huge that for the dedicated reader it would be useful to have an overview of the often little known people, places and institutions /(now mostly defunct) that the author mentions.
-I have therefore created lists in all three categories, a task still in progress (2023).
-The descriptions contain, where possible, links to internet resources and in some cases archive and library material collected by the author of this website.
+My motivation for creating this website back in 2009 was that, despite the novel's and the author's global fame, there were few internet resources on Švejk and Hašek in any of the Nordic languages.
+I began in Norwegian but soon added an English translation to reach a wider readership, and the English version has therefore been available for a long time.
+In addition to presenting the author and the novel, the site aims to present existing information in a fresh way, and to add some previously unknown material.
+The Good Soldier Švejk is replete with references to places, people and institutions—probably around 2,000.
+The range of people and places is so comprehensive that dedicated readers may appreciate an overview of the often little-known individuals, places and institutions (now largely defunct) that Hašek mentions.
+I have therefore created lists in all categories, a task still in progress (as of 2026).
+The descriptions contain, where possible, links to internet resources and, in some cases, archive and library material collected by the webmaster.

 Literature